 Halloween-style cupcake papers

-It turns out that pears are just the right shape for making tasty treats for Halloween — they look like spooky ghosts on a stick!
+It turns out that pears are just the right shape for making tasty treats for Halloween — they look like spooky little ghosts when coated with white chocolate.

 You can substitute plain white chocolate without the nuts if you prefer a nut-free Halloween treat for kids, and the pears will taste just as good.